 Group C: Rats were treated with 50% ethanolic extract of C. bonducella seeds at a dose of 400 mg/kg body weight/day, orally, suspended in distilled water for 60 days.

-Initial and final body weights of each rat were recorded.
+Body and Organ Weights: Initial and final body weights of each rat were recorded.
 The testes, epididymides, vas deferens, seminal vesicle, ventral prostate were dissected out, freed from adherent tissues and blood and weighed to the nearest milligram.

-Testosterone hormone: Blood samples were collected from the cardiac puncture and allowed to clot at room temperature.
-Serum was separated by centrifugation at 2000 rpm for 20 min at 4ºC and stored at -20 °C for hormone assays.
-The serum testosterone was measured with the help of chemiluminescence immuno assay.
+Testosterone Hormone: Blood samples were collected from the cardiac puncture and allowed to clot at room temperature.
+Serum was separated by centrifugation at 2000 rpm for 20 min at 4 ºC and stored at -20 °C for hormone assays.
+The serum testosterone was measured with the help of chemiluminescence immunoassay.

-For the histological examination, the testis and cauda epididymis were fixed in Bouin’s fixative, washed in water, dehydrated in graded ethanol series, cleared in xylene and embedded in paraffin wax.
-Section were cut at 5 micrometer and stained with hematoxylin and eosin.
-The stained slides were observed under light microscope for histopathological changes.
-Mean seminiferous tubular diameter were determined with the help of light microscope equipped with ocular micrometer calibrated with stage micrometer at X 100.Diameter of Leydig cell nucleus was also measured with the help ocular micrometer at X 1000 and expressed as mean value.
+Histopathological Examination: For the histological examination, the testis and cauda epididymis were fixed in Bouin’s fixative, washed in water, dehydrated in graded ethanol series, cleared in xylene and embedded in paraffin wax.
+Section was cut at 5 micrometers and stained with hematoxylin and eosin.
+The stained slides were observed under a light microscope for histopathological changes.
+Mean seminiferous tubular diameter was determined with the help of a light microscope equipped with ocular micrometer calibrated with stage micrometer at × 100.
+The diameter of Leydig cell nucleus was also measured with the ocular help micrometer at × 1000 and expressed as a mean value.

-Although there was significant gain in the body weight of all the control (P<0.001) and experimental rats (P<0.01) when compared to their respective initial body weight but, the control rats registered more gain in body weight as compared to extract treated rats.
-Animals exposed to 50% ethanolic extract of C. bonducella seeds at 200 and 400 mg/kg body weight/day doses showed a significant dose dependent decrease in the relative weights of testes (P<0.05, P<0.001), epididymides (P<0.05, P<0.001), vas deferens (P<0.05, P<0.01), seminal vesicle (P<0.05, P<0.01) and ventral prostate (P<0.05, P<0.01) respectively, when compared with control rats (Table 1).
+Effect on Body and Organ Weight: Although there was a significant gain in the body weight of all the control (P<0.001) and experimental rats (P<0.01) when compared to their respective initial body weight but, the control rats registered more gain in body weight as compared to extract treated rats.
+Animals exposed to 50% ethanolic extract of C. bonducella seeds at 200 and 400 mg/kg body weight/day doses showed a significant dose-dependent decrease in the relative weights of testes (P<0.05, P<0.001), epididymides (P<0.05, P<0.001), vas deferens (P<0.05, P<0.01), seminal vesicle (P<0.05, P<0.01) and ventral prostate (P<0.05, P<0.01) respectively, when compared with control rats Table 1.

-The sperm counts and sperm motility were significantly decreased in group B (P<0.01) and group C (P<0.001) animals when compared to control animals.
+Sperm Analysis and Fertility Test: The sperm counts and sperm motility were significantly decreased in group B (P<0.01) and group C (P<0.001) animals when compared to control animals.
 The percentage of viable sperms also reduced significantly in both Group B (P<0.05) and Group C (P<0.001) when compared to Group A (control).
-The fertility rate and number of litter size were also declined significantly in extract treated rats.
-(Table 3, 4).
+The fertility rate and the number of litter size were also declined significantly in extract treated rats Table 3, 4.